AlbinMartinsson/client-cpp/README.md

 ## HTTPs
 At the moment is no HTTPs functionality implemented.
 Some code for that do exist.
-The existing HTTPs code (like with HttpsHandler and HttpHandler) need to be split from non HTTP code to create have a good code structure.
+The existing HTTPs code (like with HttpsHandler and HttpHandler) need to be split from non HTTP code to create a good code structure.

 ## Code robustness
 There is a need for some checks on in and outgoing msgs sow it is the correct once with correct formatting.

-## File reading constructor
-To have the option of a constructor that tack a file (preferably .json) and load parameters form would be good.